 Start contacting your service providers

-While under contract, you can go ahead and schedule movers and began looking at furniture.
+While under contract, you can go ahead and schedule movers and begin looking at furniture.
 Your lender will be watching your bank account intently, so shy away from large furniture purchases until after closing.

 About a week before closing, you’ll need to contact the service provides for the home and notify them of the sale.
 Plan to have them transfer accounts into your name on the day of closing.
 This includes cable, utilities, gas, water, etc.